tiffbogich/plom.io/README.md

 task.
 However if you take a modeling paper (even if the source code is available) and try to add these new features to the model, you will soon realize that this is indeed a time consuming and error prone effort.
-The main reason is that the _semantic_ of the model, its very definition that you wanted to alter, is hidden behind its _implementation_.
+The main reason is that the [semantics](http://en.wikipedia.org/wiki/Semantics) of the model, its very definition that you wanted to alter, is hidden behind its _implementation_.
 Indeed most of the time, to "extend" previous results modelers find it easier to re-implement everything using their toolkit and programming language of choice.
 In this context, decision makers and citizens have no recourse other than to turn back to the modeler with their questions.

-PloM.io aims to make modeling _social_:
+PloM.io aims to make modeling _social_ by:

 1. allowing users to **share** models' **semantics** (as opposed to implemented models).